Shigella Frequently Asked Questions (FAQ)

 • When traveling in developing countries, drink only treated or boiled water and eat only cooked hot foods or fruits you peel yourself.

-• Avoid fecal exposure during sex.
+• Avoid poop exposure during sex.

 • WHERE CAN I LEARN MORE ABOUT SHIGELLOSIS?